hmrc/pensions-scheme-migration-frontend/README.md

 ## Info

-This service allows a pensions administrator, either an individual or an organisation, to migrated TPPS Scheme to ETMP.
+This service allows a pensions administrator, either an individual or an organisation, to migrate a TPPS Scheme to ETMP.

 This service has a corresponding back-end service, namely pensions-scheme-migration.